encore428/BECapstone/rabbitq_deploy.md

 ```

 - Added new program `src/routes/actlq.js`.
 This program is almost identical to `src/routes/actls.js`.
 The difference being that
-  `/actlq` instead of `/actls` is used in the url, and that `/actlq` enqueues the request instead of directly invoking `db.updateActl`
+  `/actlq` instead of `/actls` is used in the url, and that `/actlq` invokes `service.publishActlq(actl, auid, email, reqType)`
-  to perform the update immediately.
+  to enqueue the request instead of directly invoking `db.updateActl` to perform the update inline.

 - Add new program `src/services/amqp./js` to implement method `service.publishActlq(actl, auid, email, reqType)`.
 This
-  method is called by `src/routes/actlq.js` to enqueue a access control update request.
+  method is called by `src/routes/actlq.js` to enqueue an access control update request.

 - Add new program `src/worker.js` to implement the worker process that consumes messages from the queue.
 Each message is a request
   to perform update to access control.
 Call `db.updateActl` (the same method used by the endpoints to perform instant update) to